Intelligence & Security

 • Coordination between the Program Management Office (PMO) and supporting Counterintelligence (CI) and security activities is critical to ensure that any changes in the system CPI, threat, or environmental conditions are communicated to the proper organizations.

-• Intelligence and CI organizations supporting the program protection effort should provide timely notification to the PM of any information on adverse foreign interests targeting their CPI without waiting for a periodic production request.
+• Intelligence and CI organizations supporting the program protection effort should notify the PM promptly of any information on adverse foreign interests targeting their CPI without waiting for a periodic production request.

 Program Protection Plan (PPP) Content